Cukowski/SyntaxSnacks/README.md

 * 🏆 **Leaderboard** — Sorted by XP, then streak.
 * 🛠️ **Admin** — Add single challenge or **bulk-import via CSV**.
 * 🎉 **Home “Did you know? / Today’s joke”** — Random item from CSV; “Show another” via `/api/fun`.
-* 📬 **Contact** — Stores submissions, shows scoped success message, and surfaces entries in an admin inbox.
+* 📬 **Contact** — Stores submissions, shows scoped success message, and surfaces entries in a sortable, filterable admin inbox with bulk actions and CSV export.
 * 💅 **Nice UI** — Glassmorphism styling with a minimal theme; mobile-friendly.

 ---